triggerjs/trigger/README.md

 ## Value Inheritance

-Just like some CSS properties, the values of `tg-` attributes are inherit from parents if not being set in the current element.
+Just like some CSS properties, the values of `tg-` attributes (except `tg-follow`, `tg-ref`) are inherited from parents if not being set in the current element.
 If we do not want to inherit from parent and set it as default value, just add the `tg-` attribute without value.
 For example:

 ```html
 <div tg-name="scale" tg-from="0" tg-to="50">